Volunteer

 Each year thousands of volunteers join us in caring for all the special places you love.

 Thank you for helping us keep your favourite beaches clean and tidy.
 We would like to thank all the visitors and volunteers who have done their bit to clear litter from the beaches we love.
-All your hard work means the coastal places we look after are safer for wildlife and more beautiful to visit.
+All your hard work means the coastal places we look after are safer for wildlife and people to visit.

 Some of the items discovered are decades old, including a ‘Claws’ crisp packet from 1976 and a bottle of rum from post-Prohibition America, both found at Formby near Liverpool.